enterstudio/Glitch-Community/README.md

-# Gomix Community Projects
+# Glitch Community Projects

-Discover new reasons to code, remix cool and helpful projects made with Gomix.
+Discover new reasons to code, remix cool and helpful projects made with Glitch.

 Philosophically, a little bit `app store`, some `Spotify`, and a little bit `Youtube`.